 5.8 Early release of redundant employees

 Employees under notice of redundancy who obtain employment with a different employer may ask to leave early.
 The University will not unreasonably refuse such a request and a mutually agreed date will be established.
 The date will become the revised date of redundancy for the purposes of calculating any entitlement to a redundancy payment and for establishing the employee’s effective date of termination.
 There will be no entitlement to payment for the remainder of the original notice period.

 Employees who consider that the selection criteria have been unfairly applied to them and that they have been unfairly made redundant have the right of appeal.

 Staff wishing to appeal under this section should write within 10 working days of the receipt of the letter giving notice of their termination of employment to the Director of Human Resources, stating the reasons for their appeal.
 This appeal process should be followed rather than using the Grievance Policy & Procedure.

 The redundancy notice will not be suspended during the appeal, but will be revoked or amended if the employee is successful.
-The appeal will be heard by a panel of three members chaired by a Pro-Vice-Chancellor or the University Secretary advised by the Director of Human Resources or his/her deputy.
+The appeal will be heard by a panel of three members chaired by a Pro-Vice-Chancellor, Vice-President or Chief Operating Officer advised by the Director of Human Resources or his/her deputy.